SmartTokenLabs/attestation/ethereum/issuers/ERC-Attestation-Issuers.md

 This ERC provides an interface for attestation issuers to manage their attestation signing keys and the attestations that are issued off chain for actions such as revocation and validation.

-In our draft implementation we include functions to hold cryptographic attestations, change the issuing contracts of attestations, revoke attestations and verify the authenticity of a cryptographic attestation.
+In our draft implementation we include functions to hold cryptographic attestations, change the issuing contracts of attestations, revoking attestations and verify the authenticity of a cryptographic attestation.

 ### Example use cases